 Organisations are selected for GCP and GVP inspections on the basis of a risk-based approach when the annual inspection schedule is drawn up.
 Furthermore, additional knowledge – for example knowledge that comes to light during the approval process for clinical trials – is channelled into the selection process.

 GCP inspections focus primarily on clinical trials that expose participants to a particular risk or where the integrity of the data collected may be at risk.
 By way of example, these include:

 - First-in-human (FIH) trials of a medicinal product.

 - Clinical trials involving particularly vulnerable participants (e.g. children) or medical emergency situations.

 - Sponsors, CROs, organisations and trial centres with a high level of clinical research activity in Switzerland.

 - Sponsors, CROs, organisations and trial centres that have never been involved in arranging or conducting clinical trials, or whose involvement has been limited.

 - Observations from earlier GCP inspections.

-Authorisation holders, as well as CROs and organisations contracted by authorisation holders to carry out pharmacovigilance activities, are selected for GVP inspections on the basis of the following criteria:
+Marketing authorisation holders, as well as service providers contracted by marketing authorisation holders to carry out pharmacovigilance activities, are selected for GVP inspections on the basis of the following criteria: